Bed Preparation 2021

 I’m a very tidy person.
 I don’t like knick-knacks, clutter or unopened mail.
 Gardening offers me the opportunity to welcome a little bit of chaos into my life.
 I allow the wild nature of the garden to help me be flexible and let go of (a little bit of) control.
+The bed preparation 2021 is very important to grow vegetables.

 There are many things about my garden that I don’t like.
 It is a work in progress and this blog is a journey through that work.
 Part of that is showing pictures of the garden when it doesn’t look its best.
 So with that, I give you unedited pictures of my garden early in the season with all my over-wintered vegetables and dormant crops.